Delivering a rock-solid and consistent IU experience

 - All alumni volunteers who handle data are required to annually complete and comply with the Agreement for the Protection of Proprietary Information form.

-- All groups must annually maintain and provide data for:
+- All groups must annually maintain and provide data to their liaison for:

-- alumni leadership/board member coding in Crimson Alumni Database
+- Alumni leadership/board member coding in the Crimson Alumni Database

 - All groups and their members must comply with existing IU and IUAA data policies.
-For example, data use, storage, access, etc.
+For example, data use, storage, and access.

-What happens if a group doesn't comply?
-If data compliance is not maintained, access to data and information technology resources may be suspended or revoked; access to online material may be revoked.
+What happens if a group doesn’t comply?
+If data compliance is not maintained, access to data and information technology resources, as well as online material, may be suspended or revoked.
 If an individual is an Indiana University employee, the individual’s employment may be terminated in accordance with any applicable policy.
-Further, the university may take disciplinary action in the case of a student; civil or criminal liability; or any combination of the above.
+Further, the university may take disciplinary action against a student, pursue civil or criminal liability, or apply any combination of the above.

-Core campaigns serve alumni and IU by assuring a consistent IU-branded experience, no matter where we live or how we identify with IU.
-The following current core campaigns outlined are three key programs that alumni can participate in to support IU and its students and alumni:
+Campaigns serve alumni and IU by assuring a consistent IU-branded experience, no matter where we live or how we identify with IU.
+Alumni can participate in the following campaigns to support IU, its students and alumni:

 Scholarship Campaign

-Volunteers can support scholarship by promoting scholarship availability and encouraging scholarship applications.
-Chartered alumni communities can support scholarships in four ways: Promoting scholarship availability, fundraising, encouraging scholarship application, and celebrating scholarship recipients.
+Chartered alumni communities can support scholarships in four ways: Promoting scholarship availability, fundraising for scholarships, encouraging scholarship application, and celebrating scholarship recipients.
 Learn more about Alumni Scholarships.

 IU Day Campaign